spelunky-fyi/overlunky/README.md

     + Make sure you are running the latest version of each.
 We don't support old game versions and sometimes not the too recent ones either.
     + Make sure your antivirus is not blocking it. **This is very likely if you're using one.**
   - If your game crashes when actually trying to use the tools:
-    + We're not currently compatible with modlunky2, sorry!
     + Some entities just crash the game, try to avoid them next time.
   - If you're missing some overlay windows:
     + Delete `Spelunky 2/imgui.ini` to reset tool window positions.